skjdghsdjgsdj/noisy-gif-player/README.md

 ### Creating GIFs

 Use `convert.sh` as described above to create GIFs.
 If a GIF has a corresponding WAV, then both play.
-If there is no corresponding WAV, then the GIF will play silently.
+If there is no corresponding WAV, then the GIF will play silently; that is, the WAV for a given GIF is optional.

 `convert.sh` does several things: